sdegutis/sdegutis.github.io/index.md

 All these books are all public domain, as far as I can tell.

 The PDF books can be opened on an iPhone in the Books app.
-Click the Share button and click Open in Books or something to that effect.
+Open the PDF below in Safari, click the Share button, and click "Copy to Books".
 Android probably has something similar.

 ## About our times (videos)